Kotlin/KEEP/proposals/stdlib/success-or-failure.md

   result classes.

 Exceptions in Kotlin are designed for the failures that usually do not require local handling at each call site.
-This includes several broad areas.
-Logic and programming errors like index bounds problems and various checks for internal invariants and preconditions, environment problems, out of memory conditions, etc.
+This includes several broad areas &mdash; logic and programming errors like index bounds problems and various checks for internal invariants and preconditions, environment problems, out of memory conditions, etc.
 These failures are usually non-recoverable (or are not supposed to be recovered from) and are handled in some centralized way by logging or otherwise reporting them for troubleshooting, typically terminating application or, sometimes, attempting to restart or to reinitialize an application as a whole or just its failing subsystem.
 This is where default exceptions behaviour to abort current operation and propagate it up the call stack comes in handy.

-External environment problems like network or file Input/Output errors represent a corner case here.
+External environment problems like network or file input/output errors represent a corner case here.
 It is cumbersome to require their local handling by the caller as it complicates sequential business logic by obscuring it with code to handle IO errors, so it is idiomatic in Kotlin to use exceptions (like `IOException`) for these.
 However, they are often handled at a more granular level than some global error-handling code.